nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

       If you are using a Linux distribution different than the 64-bit Ubuntu 18.04, make sure to rebuild the package libraries and applications.
       Follow the instructions in the `Rebuilding the ZBOSS libraries for host`_ section in the `NCP Host documentation`_.

 #.
-If you are using `Communication through USB`_, connect the nRF USB port of the NCP sample's development kit to the PC USB port with a USB cable.
-#.
 Get the kit’s serial port name (for example, ``/dev/ttyACM0``).

-   If you are communicating through the nRF USB, get the nRF USB serial port name.

 #.
 Turn on the development kit that runs the Light bulb sample.
 #.
 To start the simple gateway application, run the following command with *serial_port_name* replaced with the serial port name used for communication with the NCP sample: